mbakhoff/class-generator/readme.md

 How does it find the classes that you created yourself?

 The JVM (Java Virtual Machine) finds classes and other resources from the **classpath**.
-The classpath is a **list of jar files and directories**.
+The classpath is a **list of jar files and directories** (relative or absolute paths).
 When starting the JVM, the user can specify the classpath elements using a command line argument.
-The elements in the command line argument are separated by colon ':' in linux and ';' semicolon in windows.
+The elements in the command line argument are separated by colon ':' in linux and semicolon ';' in windows.
 When the classpath is not specified, then the current working directory will be used as the only classpath element.
-Note that system classes (java.lang etc.) are loaded from a separate bootclasspath.
+Note that system classes (*java.lang* etc.) are loaded from a separate bootclasspath.

+When the classes are organized in packages, then the classpath must contain the directories that contain the packages.
+For example, then you have classes *app.FileResult* and *app.StorageApp*, then the classes must be in the directory *app* and *app* must be in the directory contained in the classpath.

+    build
+       └── app
+            ├── FileResult.class
+            └── StorageApp.class

 When the JVM needs to load a class, it will search the locations in the classpath in the order they are specified and use the first match.
 The files in both jars and directories must follow the usual java package structure, i.e. the class file must be located within a directory matching its package name.

-The java compiler (javac) uses the same classpath mechanism for finding dependencies during compile time.
+The java compiler (*javac*) uses the same classpath mechanism for finding dependencies during compile time.
 The syntax for specifying the classpath is the same as for the java runtime.

 ### Compiling the application